-The Executive Director and the Assistant Director of Facilities develop and coordinate activities with the assistance and input of the instructional, non-instructional, custodial staff and with support from the Lake County School Board (LCSB).
-As a conversion charter institution, LTC is responsible for custodial and programmatic needs while LCSB is responsible for the maintenance of the facility.
+The Director of Operations and the Facilities Manager develop and coordinate activities with the assistance and input of the instructional, non-instructional, custodians, and with support from the Lake County School Board (LCSB).
+As a conversion charter institution, LTC is responsible for facilities staff and programmatic needs while LCSB is responsible for the maintenance of the facility.
 Annual assessments of the safety and maintenance of the facility are conducted by the district staff and county fire personnel.
 Plans for corrective actions are developed and implemented.

-The administrative team determines the appropriate number of custodial staff based on need and budget.
-The decision was made for the 2021-2022 school year to outsource custodial services to a private company.
-These services follow a schedule created by the Director of Operations.
-A facilities assistant will be employed at each campus (main and extension) beginning July 1, 2021 to augment room set-up/tear-down, package delivery and other tasks as they occur.
+The administrative team determines the appropriate number of facilities' staff based on need and budget.
+LTC contracts with a private company for custodial services.
+These services follow a schedule created by the Facilities Manager.
+Facilities assistants are employed to augment room set-up/tear-down, package delivery and other tasks as they occur.
 A maintenance technician is employed by LTC for the routine and minor maintenance issues that occur during the school year.

-Lake County School Board, provides the technical infrastructure, computer update, and the maintenance for the campus computers.
-The institution's servers are housed in an equipment room, located on the main campus, which is always locked.
+Lake County School Board (LCSB) provides the technical infrastructure and software updates for the campus computers.
+The institution's servers are housed in a main distribution frame (MDF) room, located on the main campus, which is always locked.
 Access to the equipment room is limited to LTC authorized personnel only.

 A wireless system exists throughout the main and extension campuses allowing faculty to login to the school's intranet in both classroom and lab areas, and a Bring Your Own Device (BYOD) policy has been implemented which provides all students wireless internet access.
-LTC is staffed with one Computer Technician who is capable of designing, setting up, and maintaining the institution's technology infrastructure at all campuses, including the Instructional Service Center (ISC) in Tavares.
-The wireless system is maintained by the Lake Sumter State College staff at the ISC in Clermont.
-LTC also employs a Career and Technology Specialist to design, implement, and manage web-based and distance education efforts.
+LTC is staffed with one computer support specialist who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
+The wireless system at the ISC - Clermont campus is maintained by the facility owners and the one at the ISC - Lake County Animal Shelter is maintained by the College.
+In addition, LTC also employees a Career and Technology Specialist to oversee the student Learning Managment System, Canvas.
+This employee works with instructors on Canvas training, distance education design, program implementation, and he/she manages any technical challenges.